 Seed money for a business idea can be hard to come by.
 Tap into that tax refund and start your dream.
 This can be especially effective for low-cost startups such as online businesses.
 Look into low-cost virtual storefronts, like Etsy.com, so you can spend more money on creating your perfect product.

 Perhaps you’re faring well financially — or, you feel the urge to do something altruistic.
 Charitable giving has been rising in popularity since the passage of the Tax Reform Act of 1976.
 Choose from charities supporting education, global health, the environment or animal preservation — just to name a few.
 Plus, it’s a tax deduction.

 Paying down debt and saving for the future are often cited as common ways to use a tax refund, but another good choice goes beyond just saving.
 Investing funds from a tax rebate can be a great way to start putting your capital to work while earning a return that is significantly higher than what you could accrue with a savings account.

-For example, although investment returns vary over time, on average, stocks have historically earned 10.27 percent annually, according to data from the Federal Reserve Bank of St. Louis.
-For people looking for more safety, 10-year Treasury bonds have earned an average of 4.29 percent.
+For example, although investment returns vary over time, on average, stocks have historically earned 10.27% annually, according to data from the Federal Reserve Bank of St. Louis.
+For people looking for more safety, 10-year Treasury bonds have earned an average of 4.29%.